EHB-MCT/dev-v-2024-2025-assignment-2-Portfolio-starter/README.md

 ## Guidelines

-Don't be a bitch with a small ego.
-Everybody can make mistakes.
-Corrections with the use of verbal abuse as well as threats will not be tolerated and the guilty will be banned without a warning or second chance.
+No exceptions will be made and no quarters will be given to people disrespecting each other.
+There will be no second chances as well.
+Minor offenses will be given a fair warning first as well as a time out of 1 month.
+Bigger offenses will be met with a permanent ban with no option to appeal.
+Swearing and insults towards others in any way, shape or form are strictly forbidden.

+## Data flow

+The data within the app (both from and to API's) follow the following route: Service <---> Model <---> ViewModel <---> View(s).
+The double arrows signify the fact that this gan go both ways (data to the firestore API for example).
+Data from an API in JSON form can be decoded directly into a Model with a decoder (see WeatherService.swift).
+Data towards the Firestore database can be put inside a collection (see FirestoreService.swift) to get passed through, the conversion to JSON is not needed thanks to the package dependencies.

-## Controllers
+## Services

 Project files that handle the connection to databases or API calls.
-This folder is also for "Services" as they work in the same way and just have a different name (depends on your way of working).
+This folder is also for "Controllers" as they work in the same way and just have a different name (depends on your way of working).

 Be sure to import "Foundation".

 Use  upper CamelCase to name files.
-Name them as controllers in the folder as well.
-In case you make multiple controllers for your contribution, put them in a subfolder named according to the use of the controllers.
+Name them as services in the folder as well.
+In case you make multiple services for your contribution, put them in a subfolder named according to the use of the services.
 Use upper CamelCase for the naming of the folder as well.

 ## Models

-Models are used to parse data into from the database or API using the controllers.
+Models are used to parse data into from the database or API using the services.
 View them as objects or templates for the data to transform into.

 Use upper CamelCase to name files.
 Name them according to the type of "object" or use they will have.